 - Past accomplishments

 These little tidbits of personal information ensure that members know that the email they get is made for them.
 After all, no one enjoys receiving and scrolling through hundreds of spam emails that don’t even pertain to them.
-Set up the expectation early on that each email you send to members is actively valuable and targeted for them.
+Set the expectation early on that each email you send to members is valuable and tailored for them.

-Many times, members join associations to further their career or expand on a certain skill.
+Many times, members join associations to further their career or expand certain skills.
 That’s why professional associations are so popular.
 This means that one of the most engaging ways you can continue building your relationships with members is to offer ample learning opportunities, which are much like professional development opportunities in the workplace.

 In particular, online learning opportunities have become extremely popular in recent years.
 And this form of learning also enables you to expand the number of people who can experience it.
 Members (or non-members) can sign up and participate in the course no matter where they are, and no matter what time it is.

 To get a better sense of the types of learning opportunities your members would most likely be interested in, consider the following:

-- Take a look at public e-learning online platforms and select a few that you think might benefit your members
+- Take a look at available e-learning courses and select a few that you think might benefit your members.

-4. Provide opportunities for members to engage with each other
+6. Provide tools and opportunities for members to engage with each other.

 Along with the engagement opportunities you offer to your members, consider how you can encourage members to engage with each other.
 After all, a huge draw to becoming a part of an association is meeting others in your sector and taking advantage of networking opportunities.

-- Dedicated online member portal where members can explore other profiles, get familiar with the other members, access discussion boards, and more.
+- Dedicated online member portal where members get familiar with the other members, access discussion boards, and more.

-- Virtual association events where members can take advantage of live streaming tools and other online solutions to engage with others entirely online.
+- Virtual association events where members can take advantage of live streaming tools and other online solutions to engage with others.

 - Association member committees made up of some of your most active members.
 Invite prospects to be a part of the committee, let them know of the role requirements, and encourage them to chat and discuss topics via text, audio, or video.